jbeck018/crewai-ts/docs/getting-started.md

 Welcome to the TypeScript implementation of CrewAI!
 This guide will help you get started with installing and configuring CrewAI-TS for your AI agent projects.

+## NOTE!

+This project is not owned by CrewAI, but is a community-driven TypeScript implementation of CrewAI.
+If you want to help us improve the project, please consider contributing.

 ## Installation

 CrewAI TypeScript can be installed via npm or yarn: